John Lewis & Partners: 2000s

-In 2008, a controversy over the declaration of expenses by UK members of parliament revealed that Parliamentary authorities were using information from John Lewisthe "John Lewis list"as a guide to the maximum costs refundable to MPs when equipping London pieds à terre at public expense.
+In 2008 a controversy over the declaration of expenses by UK members of Parliament revealed that Parliamentary authorities were using information from the "John Lewis list" as a guide to the maximum costs refundable to MPs when equipping London pieds à terre at public expense.

-On 6 November 2008, it was announced that John Lewis would open their first department store outside the UK in Dublin, Ireland.
+On 6 November 2008 it was announced that John Lewis would open their first department store outside the UK in Dublin, Ireland.
 Subject to planning permission, the shop will be built on O'Connell Street.
 The centre is being developed by Chartered Land and will be part of the largest retail centre in Ireland.
 As of January 2014 the €1.2 billion development is on hold and John Lewis are still seeking a location in Northern Ireland for a flagship department store.

 The Cardiff store opened in September 2009 as part of the Phase 2 development of St David's Centre.
 The Cardiff branch is also the Partnership's only department store in Wales.

+2010s

 Stratford opened in 2011 together with a new Waitrose supermarket.
 The new shops will anchor the Westfield Stratford City development alongside the Olympic Park in east London.

-In February 2011, it was announced that John Lewis was appointed as the Official Department Store provider for the London 2012 Olympic Games.
+In February 2011 it was announced that John Lewis was appointed as the Official Department Store provider for the London 2012 Olympic Games.
 As part of the deal, John Lewis stores became key retail outlets for official London 2012 merchandise.

-Also in February 2011, John Lewis announced it was to open a 250000 sqft department store in Birmingham city centre in 2014.
+Also in February 2011 John Lewis announced it was to open a 250000 sqft department store in Birmingham city centre in 2014.
 The completion date of 2014 was pushed back to autumn 2015 due to complications regarding the construction of the centre, including issues relating to car parks and taxi ranks.
 Grand Central leasing director Keith Stone said the date was pushed back to ensure a better customer experience.
 The store opened on 24 September 2015 and was the flagship store for the £100 million development and part of the new Grand Central shopping centre built on the south side of a redeveloped Birmingham New Street railway station.